dfcastellanos/MEPLS/doc/tutorial/step4.md

 # Introduction{#introducion_4}

-This tutorial will use the same model introduced in the previous tutorial step with little modifications.
+This tutorial will use the model of a material driven in the athermal quasistatic limit introduced in the previous tutorial steps with little modifications.
 This time, however, we will use MEPLS built-in tools for defining the dynamics of the system.
-Also, we will introduce the last missing parts that the program needs to be user-friendly: we will show how to set the model parameters using input configuration files, and how to write all the simulation the results in a clean and well-structured manner, easy to be read afterward by Python scripts.
+Also, we will introduce the last missing parts that the program needs in order to be user-friendly: we will show how to set the model parameters using input configuration files, and how to write all the simulation results in a clean and well-structured manner, easy to be read afterward by Python scripts.

 ## The model{#the_model_4}

-We consider the same model as in the previous step, i.e., a material being driven in strain-controlled pure shear conditions in the athermal quasistatic limit.
-This time, however, we consider that the material has some thermal or mechanical history prior to the beginning of the driving loading protocol, e.g. the material has undergone aging at non-zero temperature or has been strained before.
+We consider the same model as in the previous step, i.e., a single-slip crystal material being driven in strain-controlled pure shear conditions in the athermal quasistatic limit (AQS).
+This time, however, we consider that the material has some thermal or mechanical history prior to the beginning of the driving loading protocol.
+This is the case if, e.g., the material has undergone aging at non-zero temperature or has been strained before.

 In this situation, the statistics of the material's structural properties exhibit differences from the properties renewed just after a local plastic event.
-To see it more clearly, we can think, e.g., of a glass sample annealed during some time.
-In this situation, the glassy structure evolves finding ever more thermodynamically stable configurations.
+To see it more clearly, we can think, e.g., of a sampled annealed during some time.
+In this situation, the disordered microstructure evolves finding ever more thermodynamically stable configurations.
 From a micromechanics point of view, more stable configurations mean higher local slip thresholds.
 However, when a local plastic event takes place, the local atomistic configuration changes, which will result in new local slip thresholds and, typically in a structure softer than the initial, highly stable one.
 There are many posibilities to model this kind of behavior, but we will use a fairly simple one.
 To this end, we consider two different slip threshold scale parameters, \f$ \lambda_{\rm init} \f$ for the intial state, and \f$ \lambda_{\rm renew} \f$ for renewing the thresholds after plastic slip events occur @cite PhysRevE.98.040901.
 Thus, if \f$ \lambda_{\rm init} = \lambda_{\rm renew}\f$ the model reduces entirely to the previous tutorial step model.
-However, if \f$ \lambda_{\rm init} > \lambda_{\rm renew}\f$, we model a material with an initial structure which is more stable than after plastic deformation.
+However, if \f$ \lambda_{\rm init} > \lambda_{\rm renew}\f$, we model a material with an initial structure that is more stable at the beginning than after plastic deformation.
 We can think of this process as a kind of abrupt strain softening @cite Tuszes2017
  @cite Castellanos2018, and as we will see in the results section, it leads to a stress overshoot in the stress-strain curve and to strain localization in the form of a permanent shear band.